quyendang/OpenCore-Guide/README.md

 Keep in mind with config.plist in OpenCore, they are different from Clover’s config.plist, they cannot be mixed and matched.
 It is not recommended to duplicate every patch and option from your clover config.

-First let’s duplicate the `sample.plist`, rename the duplicate to `config.plist` and open in Xcode.
+First let’s duplicate the `sample.plist`, rename the duplicate to `config.plist` and open in your .plist editor of choice.

 ![Base Config.plist](https://i.imgur.com/MklVb2Z.png)